velikoss/dotenv-zig/README.md

 ## Usage

-1. Create a `.env` file in your project directory:
+1. Create a `.env` file in your project or executable directory:

    ```sh
    # .env